Arjon22/Proposal-on-Cyber-Law-Reform-in-Bangladesh/README.md

 ### 5. Expected Impact
 Forecasts the outcomes of implementing the proposed legal reforms.

-### 6. Implementation Plan
+### 📌 Implementation Plan (Phases)

-A timeline and phased approach for executing the reforms effectively.
+1. Research & Policy Drafting
+2. Stakeholder Engagement
+3. Legislation Development
+4. Institutional Setup
+5. Awareness and Training
+6. Monitoring and Evaluation

 ### 7. Conclusion
 Summarizes the importance of transitioning from reactive to proactive cyber governance.